Come Fly with Me

 Tapejara wellnhoferi

-icon of an image Tapejara wellnhoferi by Dmitry Bogdanov is licensed under CC BY-SA 3.0.
+Tapejara wellnhoferi by Dmitry Bogdanov is licensed under CC BY-SA 3.0.

 Reconstruction of Thalassodromeus standing in shallow water with large wings folded, dark red and orange head crest, and a black and white feather-like body, with a dragonfly flying above